eficode-academy/istio-katas/005-securing-with-mtls.md

 - **Observe the traffic flow with Kiali**

 Go to Graph menu item and select the **Versioned app graph** from the drop down menu.

-Select the checkboxes as shown in the below image.
+Select the `istio-ingress` namespace along with your namespace and select the display checkboxes as shown below.

+Select the **arrow** from the ingress gateway to the sentences service.

-The traffic is now flowing but we see a disjointed graph and `unknown` traffic.
-Think about why that is happening.
+The traffic is now flowing but you **may** see a disjointed graph and `unknown` traffic.

-TODO: Add needed image.
 ![Disjointed graph](images/kiali-disjointed-graph.png)

-> Hint: Which services have sidecars providing metrics for Kiali?
+This is because the `age` service is the only service which has a sidecar.

 - **Inject sidecars for all services**